Ali-Parandeh/building-generative-ai-services/README.md

 # 🦆 Building Generative AI Services with FastAPI
-The official code repository for *Building Generative AI Services with FastAPI* to be published worldwide **March 2025**.
+The official code repository for *Building Generative AI Services with FastAPI* to be published worldwide **May 2025**.

 You can read the early release chapters of the book by clicking on the image below.